 The Bachelor of Arts degree in Art History offers students the opportunity to study art historical trends from ancient times to the present, in both Western and non-Western cultures.
 This degree requires 36 hours of art history, in addition to the University and College requirements.
 Students also study other fields as history and anthropology to complement their art history research.

 The Bachelor of Fine Arts degree offers majors in graphic design, painting, photography/digital media and sculpture, and the latitude to work across disciplines through a broad range of related arts and art history courses.
-The program prepares students with the technical, critical and analytical skills necessary for creative professional practice.
+The program prepares students with the technical, critical, and analytical skills necessary for creative professional practice.

-The BFA program follows this progression:
+The BFA degree follows this progression: